ava-labs/hypersdk/README.md

 state sync, the state target is updated to the root of the last accepted block while the sync is ongoing instead of staying pinned to the last accepted root when the sync started.
-Root block inclusion means consensus can be used to select the next state target to sync to instead of using some less secure, out-of-consensus mechanism.
+Root block inclusion means consensus can be used to select the next state target to sync to instead of using some less secure, out-of-consensus mechanism (i.e.
+Avalanche Lite Client).

 Dynamic state sync is required for high-throughput blockchains because it relieves the nodes that serve state sync queries from storing all historical state revisions